robocode-dev/tank-royale/docs/docs/articles/coordinates-and-angles.md

 ## Coordinate system

-Robocode uses the Cartesian coordinate system, which means that that the (0, 0) coordinate is located at the bottom-left corner of the arena.
+Robocode uses the Cartesian coordinate system, which means that the (0, 0) coordinate is in the bottom-left corner of the arena.

 ## Rotational direction system